-Young Investigator Program
+Young Investigator Program (YIP)

 Proposals addressing research areas described in the ONR science and technology (S&T) department section of ONR's website, which are of interest to ONR program officers and division directors will be considered.
 Contact information for each division (a subgroup of an S&T department) is also listed within that section.
 Potential applicants may contact the appropriate division director or the program officer who is the point-of-contact for a specific technical area, to discuss their research ideas.
 Brief informal pre-proposals may be submitted to facilitate these discussions.
 Such discussions can clarify the content and breadth of the priority research areas and enhance the match between a subsequent proposal and DoN research needs.

 An individual wishing to apply for a Young Investigator award must submit a research proposal and at least one letter of support through the appropriate university officials.
 Applications received without a letter of support will be considered incomplete and will not be considered for award.
 ONR makes awards to institutions, not individuals.
-The research proposal should follow the format described in ONR funding opportunity announcement (FOA) N00014-18-S-F009, listed among ONR's broad agency announcements, in Section IV titled, "Application and Submission Information."
+The research proposal should follow the format described in ONR funding opportunity announcement (FOA) N00014-19-S-F008, listed among ONR's broad agency announcements, in Section II.D titled, "Application and Submission Information."

 Awards under this announcement will be made only to U.S. institutions of higher education which award degrees in science, engineering or mathematics.
 U.S. non-profit organizations operating primarily for scientific and educational services may also submit proposals.
-The principal investigator of a proposal must be a U.S. citizen, national or permanent resident (on the date proposals are due), holding a first or second full-time tenure-track or tenure-track-equivalent faculty position at that university, and has received his/her doctorate or equivalent degree on or after 01 January 2011.
+The principal investigator of a proposal must be a U.S. citizen, national or permanent resident (on the date proposals are due), holding a first or second full-time tenure-track or tenure-track-equivalent faculty position at that university, and has received his/her doctorate or equivalent degree on or after 01 January 2012.
 The term "national" of the United States includes a native resident of a possession of the United States, such as American Samoa.

 The term “tenure-track-equivalent” is explained on the ONR website: https://www.onr.navy.mil/Science-Technology/Directorates/office-research-discovery-invention/Sponsored-Research/YIP/tenure-track-equivalent.

-Reginald G. Williams, Ph.D.
+Program Manager: Reginald G. Williams, Ph.D.